The lowdown (in their own words...)

 The star performers

-Asset finance and leasing; Aviation; Commercial contracts; Commercial litigation; Commodities: derivatives; Commodities: physicals; Construction: contentious; EU and competition; Fraud: civil; IT and telecoms; Insurance: corporate and regulatory; International arbitration; M&A: mid-market, £50m-£250m; Mining and minerals; Oil and gas; Professional negligence; Shipping; Trade finance; Travel: regulatory and commercial.
+Asset finance and leasing; Aviation; Commercial contracts; Commercial litigation; Commodities: derivatives; Commodities: physicals; Construction; EU and competition; Fraud: civil; Insurance and reinsurance litigation; Insurance: corporate and regulatory; Insurance litigation: for policyholders; International arbitration; IT and telecoms; M&A: mid-market, £50m-£250m; Oil and gas; Professional negligence; Shipping; Trade finance; Travel.

 A day in the life of...